North Pacific right whale: Description

 E. japonica is a very large, thickset baleen whale.
-It very closely resembles the North Atlantic right whale (E. glacialis) the southern right whale (E. australis), so much so they were long thought to be just one species.
+It very closely resembles the North Atlantic right whale (E. glacialis) and the southern right whale (E. australis), so much so that they were long thought to be just one species.
 Indeed, without knowing which ocean an individual came from, the physical similarities are so extensive that individuals can only be identified to species by genetic analysis.
 Relative to the other right whale species, E. japonica may be slightly larger.
 Like other baleen whales, female North Pacific right whales are larger than males.
 Also, North Pacific brindle-colored individuals are less common than they are among southern right whales.

 E. japonica is easily distinguished from other North Pacific whale species by several fieldmarks: lack of dorsal fin or bump, very broad, black back, cyamid-covered callosities on the head and lips, a very arched jaw line, a very narrow rostrum, and often a V-shaped spout.
 North Pacific right whales can reach 15 to 19 m in length as adults, larger than the North Atlantic right whale.
 Typical body mass is from 50000–90000 kg, or to 100000 kg which weighs twice as of typical humpback whales.
 There is one record of a 19.8 m whale captured during illegal Soviet operations, while reliability of larger measurements of 20.7 m with 135000 kg and 2 cases of 21.3 m one each from eastern and western pacific sides are uncertain.
+The largest officially recorded specimen was 17.4 m long and weighed 106.5–116 tonne.
 They are much larger than gray or humpback whales and also being very stout, particularly when compared to the other large baleen whales such as blue and fin whales.
 For 10 North Pacific right whales taken in the 1960s, their girth in front of the flippers was 0.73 of the total length of the whale.
 There have been claims that pectoral fins of pacific right whale are larger in portion than the other right whales and more pointed, and there may exist shape differences of tail by individuals or sex.
 Additionally, differences of coloration and shape (minor) of baleen plates between pacific and Atlantic have been noted.